Physician Practice Valuation

 • You’re engaging in tax and estate planning.

 The goal of a physician practice valuation is to place a quantifiable value (i.e., a number) on a practice.
-The manner in which a valuation is performed depends on the reason behind it; the number it provides is often a starting point.
+The manner in which a medical practice valuation is performed depends on the reason behind it; the number it provides is often a starting point.
 For instance, in the event of a divorce valuation, the number will be dependent on state laws.
 For the sale of a practice, the seller would typically add a premium to the valuation number to arrive at a selling price.

 While there are set methodologies used to ascertain values, this is only part of the valuation process.
 It’s important to also address the practice’s unique circumstances that set it apart.
 In other words, physician practice valuation is an art and not a science.